Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Scalability` - ability to handle growing amount of work by adding resources to the system
 	* `Horizontal` - adding more nodes (computers) to the system
 	* `Vertical` - adding more resources (CPU/RAM) to a single node
-* `Extensibility` - ability to add new functionality / change existing functionality
 * `KISS` - simplicity should be a key goal in design, unnecessary complexity should be avoided
-* `Load balancing` - process of distributing a set of tasks over a set of resources (computers)
-* `Cloud computing` - computing resources on demand
 * `Separation of concerns` - separation of a program into distinct sections (1 section = 1 concern)
 * `Convention over configuration` - paradigm that attempts to decrease number of decision that developer is required to make (sane defaults)
 * `SOLID` - principles intended to make software designs more understandable, flexible and maintainable:
-	* `Single-responsibility` - every module should have one responsibility, that is entirely encapsulated by the module
+	* `Single-responsibility` - every module should have one responsibility (e.g. StringUtils, HttpClient, Logger)
-	* `Open–closed` - modules should be open for extension, but closed for modification
+	* `Open–closed` - sometimes makes sense to close code for modification, but open for extension (e.g. plugins, inheritance)
-		* (e.g. extend code by adding new implementation of interface)
-	* `Liskov substitution` - superclass objects should be replaceable with objects of its subclasses without breaking the application.
+	* `Liskov substitution` - child objects should be able to substitute parent object (e.g. inheritance, interface)
-		* (e.g. design by contract - write code on interface level first, add implementations later)
-	* `Interface segregation` - many client-specific interfaces are better than one general-purpose interface
+	* `Interface segregation` - many small interfaces are better than one general-purpose interface
 	* `Dependency inversion` - usually dependencies are created directly, e.g. new UserService(); \
-	    But inverse of that is better, e.g. injection via @Autowired UserService
+	    But sometimes inverse of that is better, e.g. injection via @Autowired UserService
 * `Inversion of control` - inverts traditional control flow.
 	* Traditional approach - code explicitly calls constructor of specific implementation (new BoxService())
 	* Inverse approach - code describes type, framework provides implementation (@Autowired)